Showing 1 - 1 OF 1

 When you arrive at your new installation, you’ll need to follow installation-specific procedures.
 Each installation and service handles in-processing differently.
 Here, you can find installation-specific guidelines and a list of documents to bring with you when checking- in.
 Reach out to the contacts provided if you have specific questions.

-Incoming Department of Army Civilians should report to directly to their agency upon release from quarantine.
-New hires should provide a copy of their most recent SF-50, Notification of Personnel Action and any other pertinent personnel records directly from their supervisor or command liaison.
+Incoming Department of Army Civilians hired from the U. S. should report to directly to their agency on their first duty day.
 New hire virtual in-processing is offered the first Monday and first Wednesday of the pay period via MS Teams.
-Your servicing HRS/HRA will be happy to provide the link to you.
+Your servicing HRS/HRA will be happy to provide the MS Teams link to you.
 Your Letter of Employment (LOE) and DD-1172 will be provided to you by your HRS/HRA or your command liaison or sponsor and are required along with your SF-50 in order to get your Common Access Card (CAC).

 Due to the change in the Korean Government laws for international travel, all incoming personnel are required to have a Letter of Employment (LOE) prior to arriving in country in order to show that a civilian is a member of the United States Forces Korea (USFK) and the Republic of Korea (ROK).
 It was agreed to use a Letter of Employment (LOE) to identify USFK civilians.
 Use of PCS orders is NOT sufficient to show USFK membership (per SOFA office).